Spring 2023 Midterm Exam 2

 \dfrac{8 \cdot 7}{16 \cdot 15} = \dfrac{56}{240} = \dfrac{7}{30}

-Another way to solve this is using combinatorics: Note that {8 \choose 2} means “8 choose 2.”
+Another way to solve this is by using combinatorics: Note that {8 \choose 2} means “8 choose 2.”

 \dfrac{{8 \choose 2}}{16 \choose 2} = \dfrac{\frac{8}{32}\cdot\frac{7}{31}}{\frac{16}{32}\cdot\frac{15}{31}} = \dfrac{7}{30}